BleuBleu/FamiStudio/Docs/docs/importexport.md

 ## Wave File

 Only a single song can be exported at a time.
-You can choose the sample rate, it is recommended to stick to 44.1KHz if you want the soung to be exactly as you hear it in FamiStudio.
+You can choose the sample rate, it is recommended to stick to 44.1KHz if you want the sound to be exactly as you hear it in FamiStudio.
 Lower sample rate might lack high frequencies.

-When exporting to WAV, the song will simply play once fully, all jump effects will be ignored.
+The song can be exported in one of two modes:
+* Play Once : Will play the song until the end, ignoring the loop point.
+* Duration : Will loop though the song for the specified number of seconds.

 ![](images/ExportWav.png#center)

+Channels can optionally be muted.
+This can be used, for example, to create stereo mix using and external application.

 ## Nintendo Sound Format